ScottLogic/blog/_posts/2026-03-05-microsoft-agent-framework-powering-up-your-agentic-teammate.md

 The end result then continued to the Completion Agent.

 ### SharePoint Agent
-The task here was simple, insert a record for the new user in the fictional LeavePlanner holiday system, which was an Excel workbook on SharePoint.
+The task here was simple, insert a record for the new user in the fictional LeavePlanner holiday system, which was represented by an Excel workbook on SharePoint.
 The agent had a single tool to insert the row in the workbook.

 Of course, this could get considerably more complicated and could offer more tools such as update, delete and select.